FNDaaS: Content-agnostic Detection of Fake News sites: ML-based Fake News Detection

 \subsection{Validation on Newly-Flagged Websites}

-Finally, we perform a validation study on 100 websites, newly-flagged by MBFC~\cite{mbfc} since 12.11.2022 as serving fake or real news.
+Finally, we perform a validation study on 100 websites, newly-flagged by MBFC~\cite{mbfc} (Nov.
+2022) as serving fake or real news.
 Following the same process as earlier, we crawl these websites and their respective sources of metadata, perform feature cleaning and selection and focus on the top 35 as selected earlier, for ML classifier training and testing.
 Using the Random Forest classifier trained earlier, we attempt to classify these 100 websites.
 Since the classification is binary, we rank websites based on the probability to be flagged as fake or real, and focus on the top ranked ones.

 The classifier flagged 19/100 websites as fake news with probability above 0.5.
-We confirm that 14/19 (74\%) are indeed serving such news.
-The classifier also detects an interesting cluster of similarly styled and named fake news websites (*catholictribune.com), where * denotes name of different US states, and reflects the types of clusters detected in the past~\cite{10.1145/3447535.3462510}.
-The classifier flags 24/81 as real news with probability above 0.9.
+We manually confirm that 14/19 (74\%) are indeed serving such news.
+The classifier also detects an interesting cluster of fake news websites that are similarly styled and named (*catholictribune.com), where * denotes the name of different US states, and reflects the type of clusters detected in a past study~\cite{10.1145/3447535.3462510}.
+From the remaining 81 websites, the classifier flags 24 as real news with probability above 0.9.
 We confirm that 22/24 (92\%) are indeed serving real news.
-Also, 7 websites are flagged with low probability to be real (<0.6); 6/7 of them indeed serve fake news, raising to 77\% the fake news detection.
+Also, 7/81 websites are flagged with low probability to be serving real news (prob$<$0.6).
+Indeed, we confirm that 6/7 of them serve fake news, raising to 77\% (i.e., (6+14)/(19+7)) the confirmed fake news detection.

-Overall, these results provide confidence that the classifier we built is useful and can detect with very good accuracy websites that serve real news, as well as successfully flag websites that potentially serve fake news and need to be investigated further by experts.
+Overall, these results provide confidence that the classifier we built is useful and can detect with very good accuracy websites that serve real news, as well as successfully flag websites that potentially serve fake news, and need to be investigated further by experts.